Shaheer-khan-github/CS106A-Code-in-place-Stanford/README.md

 # CS106A-Code-in-place-Stanford

-### This Course was teach in 2020 Pandemic.
+### This Course was taught in the 2020 Pandemic.
 Python used as the programming language.

 ### PyCharm is the preferred tool to execute the assignments.